What does the pledge mean?

 What progress has been made?

-We are rating this pledge as ‘appears off track’, as one of the measures specified in Labour’s manifesto, ”introducing basic rights from day one to [...] protection from unfair dismissal”, will, under current government plans, be introduced six months into employment, not on day one as promised.
+We are rating this pledge as ‘not kept’.
+Although the Employment Rights Bill was introduced within Labour’s first 100 days in office, and has now passed into law, one of the measures specified in Labour’s manifesto, ”introducing basic rights from day one to [...] protection from unfair dismissal”, will instead be introduced six months into employment, not on day one, therefore the measures have not been implemented “in full” as promised.

-On 5 November 2025, employment rights minister Kate Dearden MP said, during a debate on the consideration of the House of Lords’ message: “We remain committed to delivering unfair dismissal protections from day one—not two years, not six months, but day one.
+After winning the election, multiple government ministers, Labour MPs and Lords repeated the promise to introduce protection from unfair dismissal “from day one” after winning the election.
+This continued as late as 5 November 2025, when employment rights minister Kate Dearden MP said, during a debate on the consideration of the House of Lords’ amendment: “We remain committed to delivering unfair dismissal protections from day one—not two years, not six months, but day one.
 That was a clear pledge in our manifesto”.

-Following the change outlined in November 2025, several Labour MPs accused the government of breaking its manifesto promise.
+Following the change outlined later that month, several Labour MPs accused the government of breaking its manifesto promise.

 In response to a Sky News journalist who said the government had broken a manifesto promise, business secretary Peter Kyle MP said he didn’t accept that the change outlined in November 2025 was a breach of Labour’s manifesto commitments.
 He said: “The manifesto committed to day one rights, we are delivering day one rights.
 The manifesto [also] committed us to finding compromise and finding ways that we would never pit employers against employees, and we are delivering on that.”